 Tony Eaude’s book Identity, Culture and Belonging: Educating Young Children for a Changing World was published by Bloomsbury Academic, in February 2020.
 Details of how to order are in the right-hand column.
+It will be published in paperback in August 2021.
 More details including the Introduction are at this link.

 Abstract: Tony Eaude argues that the foundations of a robust but flexible identity are formed in early childhood and that children live within many intersecting and sometimes conflicting cultures.
 He considers three meanings of culture, associated with (often implicit) values and beliefs; the arts; and spaces for growth.
 In exploring how young children’s identities, as constructed and constantly changing narratives, are shaped, he discusses controversial, intersecting factors related to power in terms of race/ethnicity, gender, religion, class, physical ability and age.